 MetStat’s team of hydrometeorological experts is currently involved in a number of different projects that include risk-based precipitation frequency analyses, storm analyses, and site-specific probable maximum precipitation assessments, to name a few.
-A sample of major current projects follows below.
+A sample of major past projects can be found listed below.

 Trinity River Basin Extreme Precipitation Project